We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 - You’re set on the classic Tiffany setting engagement ring

-- You acknowledge you’ll pay a higher price for the same quality diamond you could find elsewhere
+- You acknowledge you’ll often pay a higher price for the same quality diamond you could find elsewhere, but the Tiffany brand is appealing to you

 Explore both brands and their wide selection of jewelry, so you can learn whether Blue Nile or Tiffany’s has the right piece for you.